Bharathrajzero/FUTURE-WELL-MULTI-DISEASE-RISK-PREDICTION/README.md

-# Future Well: MULTI DISEASE RISK PREDICTION
+# FUTURE WELL: MULTI DISEASE RISK PREDICTION

 **Future Well** is an intelligent, high-performance web portal built using the Streamlit framework.
 It serves as an enterprise entry point featuring secure multi-tier user classification paths.
 The portal intercepts user login packets, writes structural audit trails via a JSON tracking engine, and dynamically switches execution panels depending on administrative, clinical, or client privilege vectors.